Many states already under lockdown or similar curbs | Law-Order

 *Mizoram is under an eight-day lockdown in Aizawl and other district headquarters town from May 3.

-*Jammu and Kashmir administration has extended the lockdown in four districts of Srinagar, Baramulla, Budgam and Jammu districts till May 6.
+*Jammu and Kashmir administration has extended the lockdown in four districts of Srinagar, Baramulla, Budgam and Jammu till May 10, while Samba too will see same restrictions.
 Night curfew continues in all municipal/urban local body limits of all 20 districts.

-*Himachal Pradesh: Night curfew in four districts out of 12 and weekend shutdown.
+*Himachal Pradesh has imposed night curfew in four districts out of 12 and weekend shutdown.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)